TOGoS/TechTalks/2014-02-12/HaskellTalk.md

 - It requires re-training
 - Getting good performance in tight loops may require some tweaking

+To put it another way, getting your first Haskell program to compile is relatively difficult, but once it's written you can be pretty confident that it works.

 Since we're primarily a client-side web application shop, the bulk of our work is going to be HTML, CSS, and JavaScript.